awlondon/d9l294il0oqy-dqr3/finance/co-work-play-unit-economics.md

-# Co.Work.Play Café – Unit Economics & Franchise Model
+# Co.Work.Play Cafe – Unit Economics & Franchise Model

-This document captures the base mature-unit financial model for a Co.Work.Play hybrid coworking + café + play space.
+This document captures the base mature-unit financial model for a Co.Work.Play hybrid coworking + cafe + play space.
 It is designed as a reference for both investors and franchisees when evaluating single-unit performance and multi-unit scalability.

 ## Scope
 - Generic mature unit revenue baseline: **$2.0M/year**.